c00cjz00/q2pipeline/README.md

 I am not at liberty to host the reference database files (SILVA, UNITE) as they belong to their respective owners!
 Therefore, these scripts will not work 'as-is' as they do not contain to required feature classifiers.
 You can download the reference databases yourself and create your own naive-Bayes trained classifiers.
 However, since this set of scripts is intended for use and distribution amongst the IMH group at Newcastle University, I will be more than happy to give you a copy of my own feature classifiers, or show you how to get them from our group computer.

 # How to set up
+  - You must have QIIME2 installed, clearly.
+It takes about 10 minutes and is incredibly simple on macOS and Linux.
+  - You must have *both* QIIME1 and QIIME2 installed if you wish to analyse Ion Torrent Data.
 1. Download the .zip file containing all the scripts, unzip it, and copy the extracted folder to a useful place, e.g., Desktop

 2. Open a terminal and cd to where you saved the extracted folder, e.g.